University of Melbourne Student Union: Elections

 Elections for positions within UMSU are determined through direct election during the first week of September each year.
-This sees the election of 32 paid office bearers of 17 representative departments, as well as 21 students who sit on UMSU's peak decision body, Students Council.
+This sees the election of 32 paid office bearers of 17 representative departments, as well as 22 students who sit on UMSU's peak decision body, Students Council.
 The election of representatives onto department committees and seven NUS delegates also occurs at this time, with the election of a student representative onto the University's Council occurring every two years.

 As of the 2016 election, the UMSU constitution has applied Affirmative Action to the election of positions held by more than one representative.
 This mandates that in all Office Bearer positions, at least 50% of elected representatives must identify as a woman, with the Women's Department having to elect at least one officer that identifies as a Woman of Colour.
 This is extended to Students Council and department committees, which must elect women into 50%+1 of all positions.
 In the election of roles within autonomous departments, as well as the election of restricted autonomous positions on Students Council, only those who identify with the represented group are eligible to run.

-Factions

-In 2021/22 the Students' Council, the peak body for the union, is made up of 22 student representatives from 6 factions (who run under the following Tickets during elections).

-Currently, most of the positions within UMSU are held by members of six factions who run under the tickets Stand Up!, Community for UMSU, Independent Media, and The Biggest Blackest Ticket.
-As of the 2021 election, Community for UMSU and Stand Up! hold an equal number of offices within UMSU, with Community for UMSU holding a majority within students' council.